mumt301/nicolesue/final_project/README.md

 * Local audio files
 * Preloaded playlist

 Above the waveform, there are options to use your microphone input or upload a local audio file.
 To select the microphone audio input, click the "Microphone On" button.
 This will give rise to a reactive waveform.
-To upload a local audio file, click the "Choose File" button and select an audio file to visualize it's waveform.
+To upload a local audio file, click the "Choose File" button and select an audio file to visualize its waveform.

 In the bottom left corner, there is a playlist of preloaded audio files.
-Select any audio file to view it's waveform.
+Select any audio file to view its waveform.

 There are also style options that can be used to modify the waveform.
 To change the color of the waveform, select any colour in the "Pick a Color" gradient.
 To change the style of the waveform, toggle between the "Normal Waveform", "Bar Waveform", and "Spectrogram" buttons.